KraKeN-47/Task1-DGITL/README.md

 # Task1-DGITL
+## You must have node.js installed.

-## to execute the task type the following in the VSCODE terminal:
+## To execute the task type the following in VSCODE terminal:
 ## node TaskTS1.js